 Procrastination is our biggest enemy.
 It took 27 years after the initial international agreement to cut carbon emissions before the NZ government passed the ‘Zero Carbon’ Act in 2019, and then another 3 years before it released its Emissions Reduction Plan.

 Best practice is to set a ‘science based target’, which means it aligns with IPCC analysis and C40 targets to cut CO2 emissions in half by 2030.
-Auckland, Christchurch, and others have followed that approach.
+Auckland, Christchurch, Queenstown and others followed that approach.
 Wellington, Dunedin, Whakatane and some others have aimed higher, with Dunedin and Whakatane both adopting a net zero emissions target for 2030.

 In light of all that, the key question for Tauranga people, when TCC consults on Tauranga’s proposed Climate Action Plan early next year, is what our 2030 target should be?
 Should we be like Auckland and take a detailed, science-based approach and aim to cut emissions in half by 2030?
 Or should we be like Wellington or Dunedin and cut by more than that, knowing those in urban areas have to do more?
-Or should we copy Hamilton and Palmerston North and only aim to cut emissions by 30% by 2030?
+Or should we copy Hamilton and only aim to cut emissions by 30% by 2030?

 That’s ultimately a decision for our Commissioners, informed by public feedback.
 But remember one thing: We have a very small carbon budget left, so if we blow most of it this decade by cutting emissions by less than 50% by 2030, it means we’ll have an even smaller carbon budget for the 2030s … or we’ll all face the consequences.